310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-You went too far with that “support,” mama.
+you went too far with that “support,” mama.

-It is the God’s duty to heal and protect everybody.
-He cannot cause trouble to them like this.
+it is the god’s duty to heal and protect everybody. he cannot cause trouble to them like this.

-It is too late to say “I think I’ll quit after all” now, anyway… So I will push through with it.
+it is too late to say “i think i’ll quit after all” now, anyway… so i will push through with it.

-I have to make sure I never say anything selfish ever again.
+i have to make sure i never say anything selfish ever again.

-I really never wanted to bother anyone… Yet it ended up being a bigger problem than I thought it would… I will do better next time.
+i really never wanted to bother anyone… yet it ended up being a bigger problem than i thought it would… i will do better next time.
 {% endbubble %}

 {% bubble Madara %}